jpmrno/Alma.old/Readme.md

 # ![λlma](http://imgh.us/alma_2.svg)
 [![λlma's build status](https://travis-ci.com/jpmrno/Alma.svg?token=rrzVPFKtpAUUPF2Pp1UE&branch=master)](https://travis-ci.com/jpmrno/Alma)

+> This project was made for our Computer Architecture subject at ITBA University (Buenos Aires, Argentina).
-λlma is based on x64BareBones which is a basic setup to develop operating systems for the Intel 64 bits architecture.

-The final goal of x64BareBones's project is to provide an entry point for a kernel and the possibility to load extra binary modules separated from the main kernel.
+λlma is based on [x64BareBones](https://bitbucket.org/RowDaBoat/x64barebones/) which is a basic setup to develop operating systems for the Intel 64 bits architecture and a provider of an entry point for a C kernel and the possibility to load extra binary modules separated from the main kernel.

-Please read "Manual de Usuario.pdf" for the usage manual and "Informe.pdf" for more information about λlma.

-This project was made for our Computer Architecture subject at ITBA University (Buenos Aires, Argentina).
+It uses a [modification](https://github.com/jpmrno/Alma/wiki/Pure64:-Modifications) of the [Pure64](https://github.com/ReturnInfinity/Pure64) boot loader to boot up the basic system.
+The modification enables to load a greater payload than the restrictive 26k that the original allows.

 ## Requisites